Versal/jellyfish/README.md

 which is a curried function with two dependencies.

-An interpreter is then built to unwrap each nested `With`, extract the function of type `X => Program`, provide the appropriate instance of `X`, and continue until the program completes with a `Return`.
+An interpreter is then built to unwrap each nested `With`, extract the function of type `A => Program`, provide the appropriate instance of `A`, and continue until the program completes with a `Return`.